 Caroline Melly is assistant professor of anthropology.
 She is a sociocultural anthropologist with a focus on how transnational processes and linkages—such as migration and foreign investment practices—along with technology and media, are transforming urban spaces and livelihoods in contemporary Africa.
 She earned her doctorate in anthropology in 2008 from the University of California, Irvine, where she received grants from the National Science Foundation and the Fulbright-Hays Doctoral Dissertation Research Abroad Program to travel to Dakar to conduct research for her dissertation, “Anticipating Returns: Investment, Migration and Urban Futures in Dakar, Senegal.”
 Melly plans to extend the scope of her research to consider how Senegalese migrants in the United States are shaping the capital city of Dakar and the nation of Senegal from afar.
 At Smith, she teaches courses on transnationalism and globalization, visual anthropology, gender, urban anthropology, the Internet and technology, and African studies.

 Mary Murphy, senior lecturer of mathematics and statistics, is committed to reforming the methods used to teach precalculus.
 She holds a master of arts in teaching from Johns Hopkins University.
-Murphy and co-authors Judy Flagg Moran and Marsha Davis wrote the lab manual Precalculus in Context: Functioning in the Real World, now in its second edition, and have recently completed the second edition of the textbook Precalculus: Concepts in Context.
+Murphy and co-authors Judy Flagg Moran and Marsha Davis wrote the lab manual Precalculus in Context: Functioning in the Real World, now in its second edition, and have completed the second edition of the textbook Precalculus: Concepts in Context.
 Both books use a modern approach to teaching precalculus by emphasizing contexts in which mathematics can be used to solve problems in the real world.
 Murphy has volunteered several times to teach math at the Unidad Académica Campesina de Carmen Pampa, a college in rural Bolivia dedicated to providing higher education for indigenous youths.
 The school has been recognized by the United Nations as an award-winning model for the eradication of poverty.